WHY AND WHEN SHOULD A GUARDIANSHIP OR CONSERVATORSHIP ACTION BE TAKEN, ESPECIALLY WHEN UNDUE INFLUENCE AND DOMINATION EXIST OR IS SUSPECTED?

 - The person who is assisting the vulnerable adult with his or her finances refuses to disclose information to others based upon the alleged incapacitated person’s instructions not to disclose such information to anyone.

-- Telephone scammers start repeatedly calling the home claiming the elderly person is the winner of some contest which requires the payment of some donation in return for a substantial prize.
+- Telephone scammers repeatedly call the home, claiming the elderly person is the winner of a contest that requires a donation in return for a substantial prize.

 If you recognize any of the examples listed above, then you likely have elder financial abuse right in front of you.
 It’s time to act!